 |Academic Departments||Academic Resources||Services||Other|

 Hello!
-Evangel has been a big part of my life for the past 53 years.
+Evangel has been a big part of my life for the past 55 years.
 I came as a student in 1958.
-Since 1966 I have been active in the Evangel College Ladies Auxiliary (now part of the Association of Family and Friends although I am now first vice president of the local chapter of Evangel University Auxiliary).
-I was a fulltime professor in the Communication Department from 1981-2006.
-This was the most rewarding occupation I could have ever been placed in--and I believe the Lord put me in this place.
+Since 1966 I have been active in the Evangel College Ladies Auxiliary (which became part of the Association of Family and Friends (which is no longer active).
+I am now first vice president of the local chapter of Evangel University Auxiliary.
+I was a full-time professor in the Communication Department from 1981-2006.
+This was the most rewarding occupation I could have ever had--and I believe the Lord put me in that place.
 I am thrilled to be working with our talented, energetic young people and see them go out into literally the four corners of our world as productive professionals and committed Christians.

 I officially retired after the 2005-06 school year but continued to teach Degree Completion classes and traditional Mass Media Law.